bkahlert/kommons-test/README.md

 }
 ```

-The above test has two assertions of which the second fails
+The preceding test has two assertions of which the second fails
 when run with the following output:

 ```